Pleat: Kingussie

 Kingussie pleats, named after the town in Scotland, are a very rarely seen type of pleat used in some Scottish kilts.
 They consist of a single centrally located box pleat in the rear of the kilt with knife pleats fanning out on either side.

 Knife

-Knife pleats are used for basic gathering purposes, and form a smooth line rather than springing away from the seam they have been gathered to.
+Knife pleats are pleats turned to one side.
+They are used for basic gathering purposes, and form a smooth line rather than springing away from the seam they have been gathered to.
 The pleats have a 3:1 ratio–three inches of fabric will create one inch of finished pleat.
 Knife pleats can be recognized by the way that they overlap in the seam.

 Organ

 Organ pleats are parallel rows of softly rounded pleats resembling the pipes of a pipe organ.
 Carl Köhler suggests that these are made by inserting one or more gores into a panel of fabric.

 Plissé

-Plissé pleats are narrow pleats made by gathering fabric with stitches, wetting the fabric, and "setting" the pleats by allowing the wet fabric to dry under weight or tension.
+Plissé pleats, named after the French word for "fold", are narrow pleats made by gathering fabric with stitches, wetting the fabric, and "setting" the pleats by allowing the wet fabric to dry under weight or tension.
 Linen chemises or smocks pleated with this technique have been found in the tenth century Viking graves in Birka.